stephan-weihrauch/alexa-mensa-zweibruecken/README.md

 # Detailed Description

-Jede Anfrage benötigt die Angabe des gewünschten Tages.
-Du kannst entweder nach einem Wochentag fragen (Montag, Dienstag, Mittwoch, Donnerstag, Freitag, Samstag, Sonntag) oder nach Heute, Morgen, Übermorgen, Gestern.
+Each request requires the specification of the desired day.
+You can either ask for a day of the week (Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday) or for today, tomorrow, the day after tomorrow, yesterday.

-Wenn du kein genauen Tag nennst, bekommst du den Speiseplan von heute.
+If you don't specify an exact day, you will get today's menu.

-Der Skill funktioniert nicht oder du hast Probleme?
+The skill does not work or you have problems?
-Wir freuen uns über eine kurze Mail an stwe0023@stud.hs-kl.de
+We will be glad if you send us a short mail to stwe0023@stud.hs-kl.de.

-Nur mit einer schlechten Bewertung hier im Store hilfst du weder dir, noch uns den Skill besser zu machen! :)
+Only with a bad rating here in the store you help neither you nor us to make the skill better! :)

-Der Code dieses Skills ist Open-Source und ist unter GitHub eingestellt.
-Jeder ist herzlich willkommmen, sich an der Entwicklung zu beteiligen!
+The code of this skill is open source and is posted on GitHub.
+Everyone is welcome to participate in the development!

 https://github.com/Stephweihrauch/alexa-mensa-zweibruecken

-"Alexa, frage Mensa Zweibrücken was gibt es heute zu essen?"
+"Alexa, ask Mensa Zweibrücken what's for dinner today?"
-"Alexa, frage Mensa Zweibrücken was gibt es morgen zu essen?"
+"Alexa, ask Mensa Zweibrücken what's for lunch tomorrow?"
-"Alexa, frage Mensa Zweibrücken was gibt es übermorgen zu essen?"
+"Alexa, ask Mensa Zweibrücken what's for lunch the day after tomorrow?"
-"Alexa, frage Mensa Zweibrücken was gab es gestern zu essen?"
+"Alexa, ask Mensa Zweibrücken what was for lunch yesterday?"
-"Alexa, frage Mensa Zweibrücken was gibt es am Montag zu essen?"
+"Alexa, ask Mensa Zweibrücken what's for dinner on Monday?"
-"Alexa, frage Mensa Zweibrücken was gab es am Montag zu essen?"
+"Alexa, ask Mensa Zweibrücken what they had to eat on Monday?"
-"Alexa, frage Mensa Zweibrücken was gibt es am Dienstag zu essen?"
+"Alexa, ask Mensa Zweibrücken what's for lunch on Tuesday?"
-"Alexa, frage Mensa Zweibrücken was gab es am Dienstag zu essen?"
+"Alexa, ask Mensa Zweibrücken what was to eat on Tuesday?"

 # Category